alinush/alinush.github.io/_posts/2025-11-18-chunky-weighted-pvss-for-field-elements.md

 **Implication:** The PVSS transcript will include a **zero-knowledge signature of knowledge (ZKSoK)** of the dealt secret $z_i$.
 This way, the dealt secret cannot be mauled without rendering the transcript invalid.
-Importantly, part of the signed message will include the signing public key of the dealer.
+Importantly, the ZKSoK signature will include the signing public key of the dealer.
 This way, validator $j$ cannot bias the final DKG secret $z$ by appropriating validator $i$'s transcript as their own (i.e., by stripping validator $i$'s signature from the transcript, adding their own signature and leaving the dealt secret $z_i$ untouched).

 ## Chunky: A weighted PVSS